Lanvin Group, owned by China's Fosun, plans New York listing via SPAC

 Lanvin Group, which manages iconic brands such as Lanvin, Sergio Rossi, Wolford, St. John Knits, and Caruso, has agreed to combine with a U.S.-listed 'blank cheque company' affiliated to Primavera Capital Group, an investment firm founded by former Goldman Sachs Greater China Chairman Fred Hu.

-"We plan to accelerate the growth of our portfolio via both organic development and disciplined acquisitions," Joann Cheng, Chairman and CEO of Lanvin Group said in joint statement with Primavera Capital Acquisition Corporation (PCAC) PV.N.
+"We plan to accelerate the growth of our portfolio via both organic development and disciplined acquisitions," Joann Cheng, chair and CEO of Lanvin Group, said in a joint statement with Primavera Capital Acquisition Corporation (PCAC) PV.N.

 The announcement came less than two weeks after U.S. regulators named five New York-listed Chinese companies that face delisting risks, and shows that some Chinese companies are undeterred by the long-running auditing dispute between Beijing and Washington.

-The U.S. listing plan by Shanghai-based Lanvin may also face scrutiny by Chinese regulators, who are tightening supervision over offshore share sales by Chinese firms, including those through SPACs.
+The planned transaction, which values Shanghai-based Lanvin Group at a combined equity value of up to $1.9 billion, may also face scrutiny by Chinese regulators, who are tightening supervision over offshore listings.

+Cheng brushed aside such concerns during a video conference on Wednesday, saying Lanvin Group owns a global brand portfolio and a diverse investor base.

+The group, which operates in over 80 countries with more than 300 retail stores, expects to open over 200 new stores by 2025, seeking to capture growth opportunities in North America and Asia, beyond its stronghold in Europe.

 SPACs are shell firms that raise money from institutional and retail investors via market listings, and put it in a trust for the purpose of merging with a private company and taking it public.